vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Keep your eyes on the stars, and your feet on the ground." - Theodore Roosevelt
 > 1. "Do not let what you cannot do interfere with what you can do." - John Wooden
 > 1. "Small steps today, a better tomorrow."
-> 1. "The biggest adventure you can take is to live the life of your dreams." - Oprah Winfrey
 > 1. "It does not matter how slowly you go as long as you do not stop." - Confucius
 > 1. "Imagination is the beginning of creation.
 You imagine what you desire, you will what you imagine, and at last you create what you will." - George Bernard Shaw
 > 1. "You don't have to control your thoughts.
 You just have to stop letting them control you." - Dan Millman